 4) Know your audience.

 One of the things that we theorized was that Marcus Miller’s audience doesn’t really care about anything other than seeing him play the bass.
-Because his fan base tends to veer towards an older crowd and generation, we figured they may not cared to see him eat ramen or show his personality outside of the music.
+Because his fan base tends to veer towards an older crowd and generation, we figured they may not care to see him eat ramen or show his personality outside of the music.

 The better you know your audience, the better you can provide content they will like and resonate with.
 Best way to know your audience?…